thboutet/STAGE-M1/README.md

 > [!WARNING]
 > Funannotate will often produce bugs.
 The only way to train him I found is to reused the gff file produced by augustus.
 (When I gave him the protein training file he predicted only a hundred genes or don't run).

+Transform the gff from augustus to gff3 so that funannotate can read it
 ```
 gtf2gff3 --cfg augustus/result_E.cuniculi_augustus.gff augustus/result_E.cuniculi_augustus.gff > augustus/cuniculi_out.gff3
 ```
-=>Transform the gff from augustus to gff3 so that funannotate can read it

 ## RUN FUNANNOTATE
 ```